callumrollo/callumrollo.github.io/content/articles/recipes.md

 Title: Recipes
 Date: 2025-08-12 13:10
-Modified: 2025-08-12 13:10
+Modified: 2025-08-19 13:10
 Category: home
 Tags: home, recipe, list
 Slug: recipes
 Summary: Food that I endorse

-All of these recipes have been used, adapted  and endorsed by me, an actual human being.
+All of these recipes have been used, adapted  and endorsed by me, a real person.
 They are vegan but don't let that put you off.

 ### Aubergine and tomato curry